 3. Always be prepared to adjust

-Once you have an outline of your regular expenses, keep in mind that your costs will evolve.
+Once you have an outline of your regular expenses, it’s important to recognize that those costs will evolve.
 Products and services will get more expensive more frequently than you will receive a pay increase, so you have to continually find a way to live within the confines of that net pay.

 For example, if your car insurance gets more expensive, where will that money come from?
 You will need to cut back or reallocate funds from one spending category to another.
-Write your budget in pencil — and be ready to put the eraser to work.
+And if you receive a raise, try to maintain the same spending levels so your savings can multiply.

 4. Calculate the true cost of your debts

 When you’re thinking about how to budget, you will need to manage the tug of war between repaying your existing debts and saving for tomorrow.
 However, all debts are not created equal.
 For example, for low-rate federal student loans, there is no rush to get that balance to zero.
 Make the minimum payments on time to build your credit, but you may be better off contributing remaining money to your 401(k), particularly if your employer provides a matching contribution.